ordina-jworks/ordina-jworks.github.io/_posts/2019-05-08-BA-and-Beyond.md

 First as a researcher in the area of Business Process Modelling, later as an agile and lean practitioner.
 He has taken up roles as a business and functional analyst, project manager, coach and team lead in projects of various sizes.
 He currently specialises in the full range of software product management: product strategy, discovery and development.

-As an agile and lean adept he speaks and trains on a professional and academic level (at VUB and KULeuven): agile analysis, agile project management and lean product management.

 User stories are part of the root of our projects, we use them on a daily basis to achieve our goals, however the user stories are sometimes wrongly used, leading to counterproductive effects.
 Here are some myths about user stories.